Welcome

 February 2025: Visited the Department of Scientific Research at the Metropolitan Museum of Art for two weeks to analyze folios from a 16th century Indian manuscript for Harvard University's Mapping Color in History project.
 Invited to present a talk on my research to the department

-October 2024: Started my Beal Family fellowship research stay at the Supramolecular and Molecular Photophysics and Photochemistry Laboratory (PPSM) in ENS Paris-Saclay, working in the group of Loïc Bertrand
+📌 October 2024: Carried out my Beal Family fellowship research stay at the Ancient Materials group in ENS Paris-Saclay's Supramolecular and Molecular Photophysics and Photochemistry Laboratory (PPSM)

 📌 July 2024: Co-chaired the Gordon Research Seminar on Scientific Methods in Cultural Heritage Research in Les Diablerets, Switzerland.
 Details of the program can be found here